-So often clients will forget what it would take financially to replace a full time homemaker.
-Which is why it’s so important not to link one’s financial value solely to a pay check.
+In terms of life insurance, it can be easy to focus on insuring the primary breadwinner.
+However, it is important to also consider what it would take financially to replace a full-time homemaker.
+Which is why it’s so important not to link one’s financial value solely to a paycheck.

-If you honestly think that you would be able to maintain your current lifestyle in the event of losing a stay at home loved one, knock yourself out, but if you’re like most and would find yourself needing to utilize:
+It would be difficult to maintain your current lifestyle in the event of losing a stay at home loved one.
+You would likely find yourself utilizing:

 - Daycare and after school programs.